demisto/content-docs/docs/contributing/sdk.md

 Once the Pull Request is open, it will be assigned to a member of the XSOAR SDK team to review.

-In addition, you will the following [GitHub Status Checks](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-status-checks) running:
+In addition, you will see the following [GitHub Status Checks](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-status-checks) running:

 * `ci/circleci`: `build`: We use [CircleCI](https://circleci.com/gh/demisto/demisto-sdk) to run a full build on each commit of your pull request.
 The build will run our content validation hooks, linting and unit test.
 We require that the build pass (green build).
 Follow the `details` link of the status to see the full build UI of CircleCI.
 * **LGTM analysis: Python**: We use [LGTM](https://lgtm.com) for continues code analysis.
 If your PR introduces new LGTM alerts, the LGTM bot will add a comment with links for more details.
 Usually, these alerts are valid and you should try to fix them.
 If the alert is a false positive, specify this in a comment of the PR.